-Distributed, networked service systems that consist of storage/server nodes and network connections between them can be modelled as a graph, G(V,E), where V is the set of nodes and E the set of connection links.
+Distributed, networked service systems that consist of storage/server nodes and network connections between them can be modelled as a graph, G(V, E), where V is the set of nodes and E the set of connection links.
 This graph is static if the members and the cardinality of V and E do not change else it is dynamic.
 The graph is said to be stochastic when each node and link are parameterized, statistically independently of each other, with known failure or availability probabilities.
-The following sections introduce three replica placement (RP) sub-problems that are explored in this work.
-For all three sub-problems, we model the RP problem as a static and stochastic graph.
+The replica placement (RP) problem can be distinguished between constrained RP (CRP) and unconstrained RP (URP) problems: In the CRP, there are a set of service demanding nodes D and a set of service supply nodes S, so that $D \cup S = V$ and $D \cap S = 0$ (empty set), and the replica set R can only be built from the nodes of the set S, $R \subset S$.
+In the URP, every node can be either a service demanding node or a service supply node, i.e., there is no D and S, and $R \subset V$.
+Concerning the RP problem, the following sections introduce three sub-problems that are explored in this work.
+For all three sub-problems, we model the RP problem as a static, stochastic and unconstrained graph.
+Table2 summarizes the notation used for formulating and specifying the RP problem throughout this work.